Local Log-linear Models for Capture-Recapture: Bird species richness

-We estimate the number of bird species using the North American Breeding Bird Survey for continental North America north of Mexico \citep{Sour2011}.
-Table \ref{tab:birds} displays $ c$, the cross-classification of species observed in the years 2009 - 2011, treating each year as a separate list.
-For example, exactly 581 species were observed in all three years, and 18 species were observed only in 2009.
+As a simple illustration, we estimate the number of bird species in continental North America, north of Mexico, using three years of data from the North American Breeding Bird Survey \citep{Sour2011}.
+Table \ref{tab:birds} displays the cross-classification of species observed in the years 2009 - 2011, treating each year as a separate list.
+For instance, the table shows that 581 species were observed in all three years, and 18 species were observed only in 2009.

-Define a covariate $x$ as the reverse of the rank ordering of the observed species based on the total number of times that each species was observed.
-For example, the species that was observed most often over the three years has covariate $x = 664$, as $664$ distinct species were observed.
+Define a covariate $x$ as the reverse of the rank ordering among the $664$ observed species based on the total number of times that each species was observed over the three year period.
+For example, the species that was observed most often has the largest possible value, $x = 664$.
 The obvious interpretation of $x$ is that species with a high value of $x$ are easy to observe.
-Compared to covariates uses previously to model heterogeneity in the detectability of birds, such as wingspan, our covariate appears to be a relatively direct proxy for species detectability.
+Compared to covariates used previously to model bird populations, such as wingspan, our covariate appears to be a relatively direct proxy for species detectability.

-We estimate the conditional probability functions $\Pi$ using the \texttt{np} package \citep{Hayfield2008} in the \texttt{R} statistical software \citep{CRAN}.
-The estimated functions $\widehat \Pi$, the result of Stage 1, appear in each panel of Figure \ref{fig:birds} in a stacked form.
-These seven curves sum to the horizontal line at height 1, labeled ``010", reflecting the identity that the conditional multinomial capture pattern probabilities must sum to 1 at each $x$.
-We subsequently impute $\pi( 0, x_i)$ by four different methods, plotting the results as 664 points in each of the panels of Figure \ref{fig:birds}.

-The estimates for the independence model (\ref{eqn:indeploglin}) were obtained using pseudo-multinomial maximum likelihood.
-The result is displayed as the top curve in panel (a), labeled ``000".
-For example, near $x = 1$ the distance between the top curve and the horizontal line below it is nearly 0$\cdot$5.
-This indicates that the independence model imputes nearly 0$\cdot$5 unobserved units corresponding to each observed unit.
-For all units with $x \geq 100$, the independence model imputes approximately zero unobserved units, as the top curve is nearly coincident with the next-to-top curve.

-The independence model is valid if the event that a species is observed in one year is independent of the event that this species is observed in another year.
-However, a positive dependence between years is plausible if the experience that a bird watcher gains in sighting a certain rare species in one year increases the probability of similar sightings in years following.
-Therefore, it may be appropriate to include interaction terms.

-The adjusted saturated model in panel (b) was described in Section \ref{sect:some.models}.
-Applying the saturated model (\ref{eqn:odd.even.pi}) directly is not practical because some of the denominator terms approach zero for $x>150$, causing the formula to become highly unstable or undefined.